redis/redis-doc/topics/modules-intro.md

 * [Blocking operations](/topics/modules-blocking-ops) shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the Redis server, and will provide a reply whenever will be possible.
 * [Redis modules API reference](/topics/modules-api-ref) is generated from module.c top comments of RedisModule functions.
 It is a good reference in order to understand how each function works.

-Redis modules make possible to extend Redis functionality using external modules, implementing new Redis commands at a speed and with features similar to what can be done inside the core itself.
+Redis modules make it possible to extend Redis functionality using external modules, rapidly implementing new Redis commands with features similar to what can be done inside the core itself.

-Redis modules are dynamic libraries, that can be loaded into Redis at startup or using the `MODULE LOAD` command.
+Redis modules are dynamic libraries that can be loaded into Redis at startup, or using the `MODULE LOAD` command.
 Redis exports a C API, in the form of a single C header file called `redismodule.h`.
 Modules are meant to be written in C, however it will be possible to use C++ or other languages that have C binding functionalities.